 If it is dark and you have to walk somewhere on campus, find a friend or two to accompany you.
 If you cannot find a walking buddy, call SAFEwalk at 608-262-5000 for free walking escorts to any location on campus except the far west side (UW Hospital and Eagle Heights).

 Biking is a great way to get around Madison.
 The city maintains over 100 miles of recreational and commuter trails, plus bike-friendly roadways.
 Madison bike routes are supported by Google Maps.
-You can also get a complete map at any public library.
+You can also get a bike map at any public library.

-Bike sharing: Madison B-cycle is an urban bike-sharing program designed to encourage short trips by bike.
+Madison B-cycle is an urban bike-sharing program designed to encourage short trips by bike.
 As a student, you can join for a discounted rate.

-Another option, the Red Bikes Project, run by Budget Bicycle Center, loans refurbished used bikes to UW–Madison students, faculty, and staff for free.
+The Red Bikes Project, run by Budget Bicycle Center, loans refurbished used bikes to UW–Madison students, faculty, and staff for free.
 A cash deposit or credit card imprint is required for a bike and lock.
 You can pick up a bike from the 930 Regent St. location in the spring and use it all season until late November.
 If you return the bike by the due date, your cash deposit will be refunded.
 While you have the bike, any required maintenance is provided free of charge.

-Bicycling resources: On campus, the University Bicycle Resource Center offers tools and training to help you tune up your bike.
-UW Transportation Services also offers more tips on biking around campus.
 The Wisconsin Bike Fed is a statewide, nonprofit bicycle advocacy organization involved in legislation, education, and bicycling promotion efforts.
 Its website includes info on big rides and several links to other organizations, trail maps, and a variety of bicycling resources.

-Biking safely and legally: Wisconsin law recognizes bikes as vehicles with the right to use most roadways.
+Wisconsin law recognizes bikes as vehicles with the right to use most roadways.
 With this right comes the same responsibility as other drivers to obey traffic laws.
 Be predictable, visible, and aware of traffic hazards.
 Madison has a number of one-way bike lanes, so be sure to go in the right direction.